-In front of the Molo Church is the district plaza and its bandstand, a typical feature of Western Visayas towns.
+In front of the Molo Church are the district plaza and its bandstand, a typical feature of Western Visayas towns.

-So we started asking around, and we later found him at the other side of the road, at the town’s plaza.
+So we started asking around, and we later found him on the other side of the road, at the town’s plaza.
 For a few seconds, I was dumbfounded and gave him nothing but a blank stare.
 Sorry to say this, lolo, but I was expecting you’re wearing something, uhm, a bit more fashionable and trendier!
-Then I suddenly realized that such outfit of his was a trend at his time.
+Then I suddenly realized that such an outfit of his was a trend at his time.
 Sheesh.
 How inconsiderate I was!
-So I did ecstatically rush towards him, as if I could hug him tightly and he’d hug me back.
-Hey you couldn’t blame me, I was a proud apo (grandchild)!
+So I did ecstatically rush towards him as if I could hug him tightly and he’d hug me back.
+Hey, you couldn’t blame me, I was a proud apo (grandchild).

 Teresa Magbanua is a native of Pototan, Iloilo.
 During her childhood, she was someone described as a tomboy or lesbian for she enjoyed the company of boys over girls.
 She enjoyed boy activities like climbing trees, riding horses and water buffalo.
 She was the one defending her brothers when they got into fights.
 This behavior put concern on her parents who sent her off to a local finishing school and two colleges in Manila.